abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 	l -1/ /usr : search in the last/deepest depth of /usr dir. l -3r /usr : search in 3 plies before the last up to the last depth of /usr dir. l -4.r /usr : search exactly in 4 plies before the last depth of /usr dir.
-- To filter out by path name i.e. to exclude certain path(s) from the main search results
+- To filter out by path name i.e. to exclude certain path(s) from the main search results -x=
 </pre>
 Most of `find` test or action options may also be passed and made use of